samuelwclement/SilverGuard/README.md

 # SilverGuard
-A program for seniors to be alerted of malicious material currently on their screen.
+A Chrome Web Extension for seniors to be alerted of malicious material currently on their screen.

-# Deployment and Development
+# Deployment
 * Clone the repository
 * Load into Chrome
   * Open Chrome and navigate to chrome://extensions/